By Lauren Kinder

 - Amazon is proactive and constantly monitoring for suspicious sellers

 Counterfeiting has expanded beyond luxury goods and has become an issue affecting beauty products, medications, and even Super Bowl merchandise.
 Amazon is working to stop bad actors before their counterfeit products ever arrive at the shipping warehouses through Project Zero.
 Project Zero is a collaboration between brands and Amazon’s technology, aimed at working together to detect counterfeits.
 Amazon’s machine learning can block suspicious sellers before their products are even listed on the marketplace.
 Should this technology miss a seller, brands can step in and have listings removed, which furthers the technology’s ability to identify and proactively catch bad actors.
 A distinct element of Project Zero is product serialization, which allows brands to apply a unique code to their products and/or packaging.
-The Report states that, “For every 1 listing removed by a brand through [Amazon’s] self-service counterfeit removal tool, [Amazon’s] automated protections removed more than 600 listings through scaled technology and machine learning.”
+The Report states that “For every 1 listing removed by a brand through [Amazon’s] self-service counterfeit removal tool, [Amazon’s] automated protections removed more than 600 listings through scaled technology and machine learning.”
+That said genuine sellers can thrive in the e-commerce business.
+These sellers can also take advantage of e-commerce funding firms (one like https://www.onrampfunds.com/) to get support for investment purposes.
+These firms can connect directly to Amazon seller central and get a seller approved within a short period of time.

 - Law Enforcement is involved in the “fight against fake goods”